-2. Time Limit: 10U & 12U no new inning shall start after 1 hr. and 30 minutes, drop-dead/sudden stop at 1hr. and 40 minutes.
+2. Time Limit: 10U & 12U drop-dead/sudden stop at 1hr. and 30 minutes.
 The plate umpire holds the official time.
 The Home team will be Official Scorekeeper, unless the umpire assigns the Visitor Team as Official Scorekeeper.

 a.
-Pitching distance is 35 feet in 10U and 40 feet in 12U and older divisions.
+Pitching distance is 35 feet in 10U and 40 feet in 12U and 43 feet in older divisions.

 b.
 Base paths: 60 feet in 10U and 12U divisions.